-The easiest way to carry out a plastic analysis is to use virtual work.
+Probably the easiest way to carry out a plastic analysis is through the Kinematic Method using virtual work.
 To do this we allow the presumed shape at collapse to be the compatible displacement set, and the external loading and internal bending moments to be the equilibrium set.
 We can then equate external and internal virtual work, and solve for the collapse load factor for that supposed mechanism.